Environmental Law Courses

 - Spring 2019: Richard Sandor

 This seminar is focused on the development and project financing of infrastructure facilities.
 These transactions feature a wide variety of commercial agreements and financial instruments, legal and financial structuring, and a significant role for lawyers.
 Public private partnership structures will be examined.
 Representative transactions, principally in the energy, transportation and public infrastructure sectors, will be selected for analysis and discussion.
 Infrastructure projects such as these provide a convenient vehicle for discussion of contractual provisions, structuring parameters, financial analysis, and legal practice issues common to a broad range of business and financial transactions.
 The classes will be discussion oriented; there will be 3-4 short papers, an analytical paper of at least 10- 13 pages based on a case study and class participation.
+Cumulatively, the writing assignments will require papers totaling 6000-7500 words.
 There are no pre-requisites, although basic corporation law is recommended.
 The readings will be taken from textbooks, professional journals, and actual commercial and financial contracts.
 A speaker from the financial community with a wide range of experience is expected.
 Enrollment is limited to 20 students.
-Participation may be considered in final grading.

 - Autumn 2021: Martin Jacobson